Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

 For all Charlie's running around -- in driving rain and icy road conditions, to boot -- the film never picks up speed.
 If Charlie appears energetic, if not exactly inspired, it's only because he's in constant, circular motion.
 Surrounded by antic dunderheads and furious bunglers, he responds as if mystified, though he understands and can manipulate such behavior.
-Charlie's positioned twice -- as conventional, self-aware hero and dim anti-hero, both sustained by the oddly convincing, refreshingly subtle, and relentlessly appealing John Cusack.
+Charlie's positioned twice -- as conventional, self-aware hero and dim anti-hero, both sustained by the oddly convincing, refreshingly subtle, and relentlessly appealing Cusack.